ajmengistu/dendron-template/vault/dendron.cook.md

 - filter your notes by any logical combination of custom attributes
 - make a heatmap of notes created by date
 - get a full list of tags used across your vault and on a per hierarchy basis
-- anything else you can thin of :)
+- anything else you can think of :)

 Some useful additional links:
 - [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro.html)